 Surgery to cause two or more spine segments to be joined together through a growth of bone initiated by the placement of bone tissue or graft taken from the patient or from a donor source or even a manufactured source which could include: bone growth proteins and particulate structures that act as scaffolds for bone to grow on and may include implants or instrumentation ...Read more

 - Talk to a doctor online

-- Nerve damage after spinal surgery
+- Running after spinal fusion surgery

 - What happens if the dorsal root of a spinal nerve is damaged?